PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-11 10:49:01
+Last updated: 2024-04-11 10:49:34
-Random Quote: Layla: "Summon the suit!"
-Steven: "Summon the soup?
-What are you saying?" - Arthur Harrow
+Random Quote: Why stop at one world, when we can show you all of them? - Yondu Udonta